 Best London walks and hikes

-Embrace the great outdoors this spring with five of the best walks and hikes in London, from fallow deer to royal palaces
+Embrace the great outdoors with five of the best walks and hikes in London, from fallow deer to royal palaces

 Health guidelines suggest you set yourself a daily goal of 10,000 steps, which is roughly equivalent to 5 miles per day – an ambitious daily target for an office based worker in the capital.
 But if you prioritise walking and make it an integral part of your life, you will get a lot more pleasure from it than you may first think.

 Before you take to your feet, however, be mindful of correct walking technique: your foot should hit the ground with the pad of your heel and roll through to push off into your next step with the ball of your foot; engage your abdominal muscles, stand up to your full height and keep your hips evenly balanced and facing forward, as you walk.
 Don’t let your arms hang limply at your sides, but use them to propel you forwards.
 Look ahead and try to keep your shoulders relaxed.

 If you are going to make a day of it, make sure you are dressed appropriately, with layers of comfortable breathable clothing and well-fitted trainers or hiking boots.
 Ensure you keep hydrated by taking your own water bottle with you.